Support Us Now

 Yes we do, but it is infrequent due to the rarity of suitably trainable greyhounds.

 Rehoming Greyhounds with cats can be tricky due to their potential prey drive.
 They’ve had their natural instinct to chase reinforced through their racing career, and so to find one that won’t chase a cat is very rare.
-While we test all our greyhounds with a chihuahua, doing well with this doesn’t necessarily equate to being accepting of cats!
+While we test all our greyhounds with a spaniel, doing well with this doesn’t necessarily equate to being accepting of cats!
 So in order to ensure they are cat trainable, we take extra time and caution to make sure that the dog is suitable.

 Should you have your heart set on a greyhound, your best bet is to register with us and be patient.
 Just as it is very rarely that we find a greyhound that has the suitable temperament to be trained to live with cats.
 Additionally, because of their rarity, it may be best to register your interest with as many greyhound rehoming centres as possible (that cater to homes with cats) and hope that you get lucky.
 It may be a bit of a wait, but you never know!